forrestbao/MLClass/4_SVMs/4_SVMs.md

 :::::::::::::: columns
 ::: {.column width="55%"}

-- The idea of an SVM is to find a direction (defined by $\mathbf{w}$) along which cloest samples of both classes are apart the most.
+- The idea of an SVM is to find a direction (defined by $\mathbf{w}$) along which closest samples of both classes are apart the most.

 - Hence, we want to maximize $\frac{d_1}{||\mathbf{w}||} + \frac{d_2}{||\mathbf{w}||}$, known as the **margin**.